VeraMendes/CS-Build-Week-2/day_4/DS_concepts.md

 Unsupervised learning is a type of machine learning that looks for previously undetected patterns in a data set with no pre-existing labels and with a minimum of human supervision.

 What is clustering?
 When do we need it?
+Cluster analysis or clustering is the task of grouping a set of objects in such a way that objects in the same group are more similar to each other than to those in other groups.
+Clustering can be considered the most important unsupervised learning problem; so, as every other problem of this kind, it deals with finding a structure in a collection of unlabeled data.
+A loose definition of clustering could be “the process of organizing objects into groups whose members are similar in some way”.

 Do you know how K-means works?
+The k-means clustering algorithm attempts to split a given anonymous data set (a set containing no information as to class identity) into a fixed number (k) of clusters.
+Initially k number of so called centroids are chosen. ...
+Each centroid is thereafter set to the arithmetic mean of the cluster it defines.

 How to select K for K-means?